-In response, Netanyahu said that the nuclear talks had indeed already gone somewhere, allowing Iran to escape from sanctions.
+In meeting with Peruvian president, PM claims that nuclear talks have already allowed Iran to escape from sanctions.